TuberAsk/numequate/README.md

 ### factorial(n)
 Finds the factorial of a chosen number.

+### fibonacci(n)
+Calculate the nth Fibonacci number.

+### gcd(a, b)
+Calculate the greatest common divisor (GCD) of two non-negative integers a and b.

 ## License
-This library is provided under the MIT License.
+This library is provided under the BSD License.
 Feel free to use and modify it according to your needs.